earnx-stake/MoonBot/README.md

 You need to use the `/setAddress` command to associate the id num (1 to 5) to your Moonbeam addresses, so you can refer them on the other bot commands.

+**Commands for Collators:**

+Summary of the configuration commands:

+1. How to register my Moonbeam address?
+`/setAddress num address`

+Register a Moonbeam address with the num id.
+The num can be in the range of 1 to 5, which means you can track up to 5 addresses;

+Where the address is the collator address.

+eg using EarnX address:
+`/setAddress 1 0xa1e5E3C161Bceb944b655364a6848F47c6e93b56`

+2. How to configure the collator rank alarm?
+`/alarmCollatorRank 1 <minimum rank to be alarmed>`

+If you configure the minimum as 1, all rank changes will be notified: eg 1: `/alarmCollatorRank 1 1` eg 2: `/alarmCollatorRank 1 40`

+When any rank change happens, you will be notified:

+alarm collator rank
+collator: EarnX 💗 Bonus Rewards
+- previous rank: 42
+- current   rank: 43
+- current total bonded: 1343.7k GLMR
+- distance to last collator: 151.1k GLMR

+Does this feature keep track of changes in the waiting list?
+Yes, it does!
+If a newcomer on the waiting list has a counted backing higher than a collator in the active pool set, this difference will be shown immediately, giving time to the collator to react and defend its position.

+How to clean the `/alarmCollatorRank`?
+`/cleanalarmCollatorRank 1` where 1 is the address already registered.

 ## How to use the MoonBot

 1. How to register my Moonbeam address?